holidayextras/holidayextras.github.com/_posts/2015-04-02-learning-the-basics-of-expressjs.md

 ---

 Being a placement student at Holiday Extras I have only dipped my toes in the ocean of Web Development, however one amazing piece of technology I have come across is [ExpressJS](http://expressjs.com/).
 We use it largely here at Holiday Extras and I have already learnt how simple it is to do so much.
 So what is ExpressJS?
-It is a JavaScript framework which runs on [NodeJS](https://nodejs.org/).
+It is a JavaScript framework which runs on [Node.js](https://nodejs.org/).
 Why would you want to use ExpressJS?
 Because it is simple and efficient to get brilliant results, code can be easily organised into neat modules and it is versatile - you can create whole web applications with UIs or an API to make requests to.
 You will also have access to tons of simple-to-use functions to create your brand new, cutting-edge web application and more!

 I will walk you through how to make a basic ExpressJS application step-by-step.
 The end result will have aspects of an API and of an application rendering a display for a requesting client.

 ## My Assumptions

-* You will have a reasonable understanding of JavaScript and NodeJS.
+* You will have a reasonable understanding of JavaScript and Node.js.
 * You will have already installed ExpressJS.
 * You will have a basic understanding of what a templating language is for.
 * You will be making an application with me as we go through the tutorial.